AFRICA TRIP DAY 1 – October 1, 2018 – From: Lee Baker

 The abject poverty is far worse than we imagined.
 Most of the churches we have been to share our ministry, were completely full of people, yet they had no running water and electricity was generated in each location by a portable generator as electricity outside of the city is nonexistent.

 We have not yet been to a church or a home that has running water.
 There are many hand pump wells originally built by the Peace Corps that are the only sources of water for the villages and the townships that we have been to.
 Even the home attached to the small radio station has no running water and the electricity is provided only by the generator that we purchased two years ago for the station.

 The meetings that we have spoken at, have been broadcast live on the air and relayed by other stations to cover the entire country of Liberia.

-Because of this initial need that we did not know of, we have asked for more support, even just for the gas to be purchased to run the generators the extended length of time that we were speaking here.
-(More details on this need to come in a future update).
+Because of this initial need that we did not know of, we have given even more support beyond what we raised in funds, just to cover the gas to be purchased to run the generators the extended length of time that we were speaking here.

 The popularity of the broadcasts has increased tenfold.
 Many Mormons have called into the Worship FM station to request documentation of their own LDS Church doctrine and policies that they were not aware of.